ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Flutter Memory Management: Leaks, Profiling & Production Monitoring - <a href="https://medium.com/@alaxhenry0121/flutter-memory-management-leaks-profiling-production-monitoring-4e0a029a194b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Intercept and Throttle Flutter Network Traffic on Android (Using HTTP Toolkit & Clumsy) - <a href="https://medium.com/@amirnajwan.an/how-to-intercept-and-throttle-flutter-network-traffic-on-android-using-http-toolkit-clumsy-26268b37bcb1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Amir Najwan`**

-<blockquote>Your App Feels Slow After Ten Minutes.
-That Is Not a Performance Problem.
-That Is a Memory Leak.
+<blockquote>If you are a mobile developer, you already know the golden rule:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Flutter WebSockets & Real-Time Communication: Streams, Reconnection & State Sync - <a href="https://medium.com/@alaxhenry0121/flutter-websockets-real-time-communication-streams-reconnection-state-sync-a21c3dcc3950?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Compose Animation Mistakes That Make Your UI Feel Janky - <a href="https://christophybarth.medium.com/5-compose-animation-mistakes-that-make-your-ui-feel-janky-2e9fd1a1d168?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Christophy Barth`**

-<blockquote>REST Gets Data When You Ask.
-WebSockets Tell You When Data Changes.
+<blockquote>Compose’s animation APIs are short and easy to plug in, but the defaults won’t always do what you want.
+Here are five common mistakes that…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Understanding App Defense Alliance Certification for Product Security - <a href="https://medium.com/@lamya_a/understanding-app-defense-alliance-certification-for-product-security-0577871f1601?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lamya A.`**

-<blockquote>Apps today are expected to be not only functional but also secure to protect user data and privacy better.
-In response to the growing…
-Continue reading on Medium »</blockquote>

-<h3>4.
-AI Applications Carry the Infrastructure of Two Different Systems - <a href="https://generativeai.pub/ai-applications-carry-the-infrastructure-of-two-different-systems-8516539726ae?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harika Yenuga`**

-<blockquote>I mapped the deployment stack for MyFoodTracker against a traditional web application with the same user count.
-The AI app required twice…
-Continue reading on Generative AI »</blockquote>

-<h3>5.
-How to Port a Web App to a Native Mobile App Using React Native and Expo - <a href="https://medium.com/@vtouraj/how-to-port-a-web-app-to-a-native-mobile-app-using-react-native-and-expo-f14ac21dfb44?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vtouraj`**

-<blockquote>If you built a React web app using Lovable and want to turn it into a native mobile app for iOS and Android, this guide will help you do…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Top Affordable App Builders for Beginners: 7 Steps to Launch - <a href="https://medium.com/@AlizaSmith/top-affordable-app-builders-for-beginners-7-steps-to-launch-7f6f01092223?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aliza Smith`**

-<blockquote>There is no limit to developing an app that concerns only big enterprises hoarding large chunks of funds; today, recent startups, small…
-Continue reading on Medium »</blockquote>

-<h3>7.
-How Much Does It Cost to Develop a Healthcare App like sahatna in Dubai in 2026? - <a href="https://medium.com/@brookp591/how-much-does-it-cost-to-develop-a-healthcare-app-like-sahatna-in-dubai-in-2026-99e04feda782?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Peter Brook`**

-<blockquote>Dubai is moving fast when it comes to digital health.
-With the UAE’s Vision 2031 pushing smart healthcare to the forefront, more hospitals…
-Continue reading on Medium »</blockquote>

-<h3>8.
-I Was Throwing Away €100 Every Month Without Realising It -So I Built an App to Stop - <a href="https://medium.com/@old_but_gold/i-was-throwing-away-100-every-month-without-realising-it-so-i-built-an-app-to-stop-fcb5d21184ce?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Android Optimization Techniques That Actually Improve App Performance - <a href="https://blog.stackademic.com/10-android-optimization-techniques-that-actually-improve-app-performance-390f379d3192?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artem Yakovlev`**

-<blockquote>How frustration with food waste turned into NoSpoil, a food expiry tracker now available on the App Store.
-Continue reading on Medium »</blockquote>

-<h3>9.
-The Hard Part of Building an AI Keyboard Was Everything Around the Model - <a href="https://medium.com/@magnuslim1995/the-hard-part-of-building-an-ai-keyboard-was-everything-around-the-model-8a8c7c82dc50?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Magnus Lim`**
+✍️ **posted by `Mobile App Developer`**

-<blockquote>The Hard Part of Building an AI Keyboard Was Everything Around the Model
+<blockquote>Most Android apps do not become slow because of one huge mistake.
+Performance problems usually come from many small decisions developers…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Delta Executor in May 2026: Why It Remains the #1 Choice for Mobile Scripting - <a href="https://medium.com/@ethan.h.techman/delta-executor-in-may-2026-why-it-remains-the-1-choice-for-mobile-scripting-7fbcfc519290?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Compose Animation Mistakes That Make Your UI Feel Janky - <a href="https://christophybarth.medium.com/5-compose-animation-mistakes-that-make-your-ui-feel-janky-2e9fd1a1d168?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ethan H Techman`**
+✍️ **posted by `Christophy Barth`**

-<blockquote>The mobile gaming landscape has shifted dramatically in the first half of 2026.
-While several desktop executors have faced hurdles, the…
+<blockquote>Compose’s animation APIs are short and easy to plug in, but the defaults won’t always do what you want.
+Here are five common mistakes that…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Google Wants Android to Think for You.
-Here Is Everything They Announced - <a href="https://medium.com/@Michaeleise/google-wants-android-to-think-for-you-here-is-what-they-announced-d1dbc865728d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Selecting React Native Dependencies Like a Senior Engineer - <a href="https://medium.com/@adsalihac/selecting-react-native-dependencies-like-a-senior-engineer-a3c4b0e4ffc8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Eise`**
+✍️ **posted by `AHMED SALIH AC`**

-<blockquote>The Android Show happened on Tuesday and there is a lot to unpack, but if we tried to summarise it in one word it would be Gemini.
-A big…
+<blockquote>Modern React Native apps are no longer simple mobile projects.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Sharing ViewModels in Navigation 3: Use Another Entry’s Key as the Store Owner - <a href="https://medium.com/@chanzmao/sharing-viewmodels-in-navigation-3-use-another-entrys-key-as-the-store-owner-222890af7c56?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Working Protocol For Doing Hard Technical Work With AI Without Fooling Yourself - <a href="https://medium.com/@gerrit1971/a-working-protocol-for-doing-hard-technical-work-with-ai-without-fooling-yourself-6097a3e6ac51?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `chanzmao`**
+✍️ **posted by `Gerrit`**

-<blockquote>Learn how to bridge parent-child screen state with a simple yet powerful architectural pattern.
+<blockquote>Fluency is not correctness.
+Here is a protocol that knows the difference.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Gemini Intelligence Is Not an App Update.
-It Is a Different Kind of Phone. - <a href="https://unfilteredai.medium.com/gemini-intelligence-is-not-an-app-update-it-is-a-different-kind-of-phone-72e08a274951?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ₹4 a Week.
+900,000 Indians. ₹25,000 a Month.
+The Math of My Dating App. - <a href="https://medium.com/@iammofidul/4-a-week-900-000-indians-25-000-a-month-the-math-of-my-dating-app-706a5f4b69be?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AI Unfiltered`**
+✍️ **posted by `Mofidul Islam`**

-<blockquote>Every feature explained, which devices actually get it, what costs money, the privacy reality nobody discussed, and an honest head-to-head…
+<blockquote>Eighteen months ago, I started building Flingo from my apartment in Bangalore.
+Today it has 900,000 users across 80+ Indian cities.
+It…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Quand votre Smart TV devient une cible : Audit de sécurité de ma télévision connectée Android - <a href="https://medium.com/@Atte-THM/quand-votre-smart-tv-devient-une-cible-audit-de-s%C3%A9curit%C3%A9-de-ma-t%C3%A9l%C3%A9vision-connect%C3%A9e-android-ca832e67283a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ATTE-THM`**

-<blockquote>Les téléviseurs connectés sont devenus de véritables ordinateurs : Wi‑Fi, Bluetooth, applications, microphones… mais la plupart des gens…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Android 17 Beta 4: The Final Countdown to Stability - <a href="https://medium.com/@md.Azeem/android-17-beta-4-the-final-countdown-to-stability-cfba9349fa1c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Azeem`**

-<blockquote>The wait is almost over.
-Google has officially dropped Android 17 Beta 4, signaling the final phase of the development cycle.
-With the…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Clean Architecture on Android Has a Honesty Problem - <a href="https://jamshidbekboynazarov.medium.com/clean-architecture-on-android-has-a-honesty-problem-60cf67c61e0e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamshidbek Boynazarov`**

-<blockquote>The pattern is not useless.
-The way most teams implement it is.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Swift Protocol Magic II: Designing a Reusable Location Tracking System - <a href="https://medium.com/@salahamassi/swift-protocol-magic-ii-designing-a-reusable-location-tracking-system-9ae7296dd16b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Was Tired of Paying Monthly for a Workout Timer.
+So I Built My Own App. - <a href="https://medium.com/@pedrolopes_71503/i-was-tired-of-paying-monthly-for-a-workout-timer-so-i-built-my-own-app-609a7d5d179f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salah Nahed`**
+✍️ **posted by `Pedro Lopes`**

-<blockquote>How to stop rewriting CLLocationManager boilerplate in every screen — and design something your future self will actually thank you for.
+<blockquote>Every January, I’d download a new fitness app.
+Every March, I’d cancel the subscription.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Protecting The Protector: Why iOS 26.5 Is About Systems Survival, Not Just User Security. - <a href="https://jalenevanspr.medium.com/protecting-the-protector-why-ios-26-5-is-about-systems-survival-not-just-user-security-c6b11b7a8e1f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Selecting React Native Dependencies Like a Senior Engineer - <a href="https://medium.com/@adsalihac/selecting-react-native-dependencies-like-a-senior-engineer-a3c4b0e4ffc8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jalen Da-Rod Miles Evans`**
+✍️ **posted by `AHMED SALIH AC`**

-<blockquote>Security Updates Are Becoming Infrastructure Preservation — Keeping Trust Systems Stable Amid Rising Complexity And Interconnected…
+<blockquote>Modern React Native apps are no longer simple mobile projects.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why SwiftUI Will Dominate Apple Development by 2030 - <a href="https://medium.com/@bhumibhuva18/why-swiftui-will-dominate-apple-development-by-2030-437654373e52?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why iOS Developers Will Thrive in the AI Era — Not Just Survive - <a href="https://medium.com/@bhumibhuva18/why-ios-developers-will-thrive-in-the-ai-era-not-just-survive-1b87534c61d4?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `BB - iOS Developer`**

-<blockquote>Apple’s UI framework isn’t just maturing — it’s taking over.
-Here’s what the next five years look like for every developer building on…
+<blockquote>AI isn’t coming for your job.
+It’s coming for the boring parts of it and leaving you the best work you’ve ever had.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How Senior iOS Engineers Do Code Reviews & PR Reviews - <a href="https://medium.com/@shashidj206/how-senior-ios-engineers-do-code-reviews-pr-reviews-0d6f4c0eea8a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Mistakes Hiring iOS Developers That Can Hurt Your Business - <a href="https://medium.com/@digitalaptech/7-mistakes-hiring-ios-developers-that-can-hurt-your-business-1ab774a825f9?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Digital Aptech`**

+<blockquote>Hiring the wrong iOS developer is expensive.
+Continue reading on Medium »</blockquote>

+<h3>5.
+Apple Promised Siri Would Get Smart.
+Here’s Why It’s Taking So Long. - <a href="https://medium.com/@ssooopa/apple-promised-siri-would-get-smart-heres-why-it-s-taking-so-long-e5f02946b080?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashidhar Jagatap`**
+✍️ **posted by `Ssooopa`**

-<blockquote>A structured framework for tech leads who want consistent, high-quality code reviews across their iOS teams.
+<blockquote>Two years ago, Apple stood on a WWDC stage and told the world that Siri was about to become genuinely intelligent.
+Context-aware…
 Continue reading on Medium »</blockquote>